 When you’re in an accident in a parking structure or lot, Nevada law requires3 you to stop your vehicle.
 You must find the other driver and give them your name and address.
 If you can’t find the driver, you can leave your information conspicuously in or on their vehicle.
 You must also call the police.

 If you don’t do these things, you’ve committed a hit and run under Nevada law.
 You face jail time, suspension of your driver’s license, and points on your license.
 If you later claim the accident isn’t your fault, you’ll have a harder time making your case if you choose to flee the scene of the crash.

-How Can an Attorney Help?
+How Can an Attorney Help With Parking Lot Accidents?